Collect Funds Without Probate or Surrogate’s Court Filing

 A decedent is survived by his wife and two minor children .
 Although he had a house and $50,000 in a bank account, they were held jointly with his wife and they automatically became hers when he died.
 But the decedent had a bank account that was titled only in his name with a balance of $30,000.
 The wife has a small estate affidavit prepared and presents it to the bank and receives a check made payable to her for $30,000.
 The husband’s estate is settled and the wife will not need to file any papers in court.
 A decedent is survived by her three adult children .
 When she died, the mother had a bank account containing $7,500 and a life insurance policy in the amount of $7,500 with no beneficiaries named.
 Thirty days after the mother’s death, one of the children has two affidavits prepared.
 One small estate affidavit is presented to the bank and the other to the life insurance company.
 The bank and the life insurance company payout a total of $15,000 to the three children in equal shares.
 In the scenario above, if the decedent was not survived by children but rather parents, or siblings or nieces and nephews, the result would be the same only the funds would be paid to the applicable class of next of kin.
 A decedent died with a bank account balance of $4,500 .
 He had no close relatives so a friend arranged and paid for his funeral.
 After six months have passed, the friend presents a small estate affidavit a copy of the paid funeral bill to the bank.
 The bank pays the balance of the account, $4,500, to the friend as reimbursement of funeral expenses.
 The above examples are only some of the situations where a small estate affidavit may be used to collect assets and avoid filing documents in court.
 There are many more situations where the affidavit would work.

-Collect Funds Without Probate or
+Collect Funds Without Probate Legal

-Surrogate’s Court Filing
+Fees or Surrogate’s Court Filings

 New York law allows certain relatives of a deceased person to collect money without filing any papers in court, saving time and money.
 The law also allows anyone that paid for the decedent’s funeral to get repaid from the decedent’s funds, again without court intervention.
 Through the use of the small estate affidavit (NY SCPA 1310), money or securities may be collected from the decedent’s banks, insurers, government agencies, employers and other institutions.
 The small estate affidavit discussed in this section differs from the “Affidavit in Relation to Settlement of Estate Under Article 13.”
 The latter is a document filed in Surrogate’s Court by a person seeking to be appointed Voluntary Administrator of a small estate.
 On the other hand the small estate affidavit is a document, prepared by a claimant or attorney, which is presented to the the bank or other financial institution seeking the release of the decedent’s funds.
 The small estate affidavit is not appropriate for every situation and it cannot be used if a fiduciary has previously been appointed by the court.
 However, where the affidavit is applicable, the procedure is simple, quick and inexpensive.
-We have provided Small Estate SCPA 1310 Affidavit forms at the end of the next section.
-You are free to prepare the affidavits online, print them or save them for future use.
-Before you continue to the forms section, we urge you to review the information on this page so that you are familiar with the 1310 process.

 How Does The 1310 Small Estate